VafaieA/PERCOLATE/README.md

 # PERCOLATE-V1

-**Pore Evaluation and Reconstruction for Cylindrical cOres via Layered Analysis and Three-dimensional Estimation**
+**Pore Extraction and Reconstruction for COre analysis and AnalyTical Evaluation**

 A reproducible micro-CT workflow for pore segmentation, porosity quantification, pore size distribution (PSD), and physically scaled 3D visualization of cylindrical core samples.